ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 [^status]

 [^status]:
-    The present version (-01) has a few editorial improvements over -00 and attempts to address points from Thomas Fossati's 2021-03-16 review, for further discussion at IETF 111.
+    The present version (-02) has a new appendix with CDDL.

 --- middle